 Our good friend, Greg Hipskind, who is the drummer for both Wicked Liz and the Bellyswirls and for Superfly Samurai, also moonlights from time to time with the Midwest touring group for Caroline's Spine.
 It turned out that "the Spine" was playing in Muscatine one evening earlier this fall and we made a point to go see him play.
-As we were looking for the spot where the show was supposed to be, we passed Salvatore Vitale's restaurant in Muscatine.
-Cindy said, "Hey, that's the pizza place that Antonia from Antonella's (in downtown Davenport) was telling us about!"
+As we were looking for the spot where the show was supposed to be, we passed Salvatore's restaurant in Muscatine.
+Cindy said, "Hey, that's the pizza place that Toni from Antonella's (in downtown Davenport) was telling us about!"

 I said, "You want to stop and get a pizza before we see the show?"

 Remo Vitale moved his family to Muscatine in the early 80's from their native Sicily and opened Salvatore Vitale's in 1985.
 The Vitale's had previously lived in the States until the late 70's where Remo ran an Italian restaurant in Carlinville in downstate Illinois.
 But his kids - sons Salvatore, Claudio, and daughter Antonia convinced their father to move back to the U.S. and the family settled in the Quad Cities area.

 Salvatore (known to the locals as Sam) and Claudio Vitale, along with their wives, Francesca and Domenica, run the day to day operations with much of the menu filled with Vitale family recipes.
 Everything is homemade at Vitale's including the sauces and the mouthwatering desserts made daily by Francesca and Domenica.
 And it turns out that Toni at Antonella's in Davenport is actually Antonia Vitale-Sgro, the sister of the Vitale brothers who co-owns the restaurant with her husband, Giovanni (John).